JDvorak/all-terrain-hash/README.md

 Hash any javascript object, functions, undefined, warts and all.
 This utility takes any javascript object and hashes it in a reproducible deterministic way.
 Functions are decomposed into an AST, with comments and whitespace discarded.
 Objects are ordered in a consistent and safe way.
 It even takes into account the difference between an `undefined` and a `null`.

 ## Why?
 Sometimes you need to know when anything is different.
-For instance, if you are handling code across distributed lines.
+For instance, if you are handling code across distributed services, or doing stuff that git should be responsible for ;)

-There are a lot of different libraries which hash objects, even I slammed some code together and made another one.
-So, why yet another one?

 ## Usage